bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 # Use a Real-Time Carrier

-Carriers provide real-time shipping quotes to merchants and shoppers.
-There are two types of real-time carriers: native integrations and shipping provider apps.
+Shipping carriers provide real-time shipping quotes to merchants and shoppers.
+You can use native integrations or a shipping provider apps to obtain real-time quotes from carriers.
+For more info, see the [Real Time Shipping Quotes](https://support.bigcommerce.com/s/article/Setting-Up-a-Real-Time-Shipping-Quote-Shipping-Method?language=en_US) support article.

 The following figure shows how to make real-time carrier quotes available during checkout.
 A store owner must install an app in the control panel.
 You can do all other steps through the control panel or API.
 Note that you can set up a different shipping method for each shipping zone a carrier services.